orgilat/Automation-Exam/README.md

 - The user ID used for testing has a sufficient initial balance.
 - Endpoints follow expected contract:
   - `/slot/spin` returns an outcome of either `"WIN"` or `"LOSE"`
-  - `/payment/payout` is called only on win, and the `winAmount` matches the spin result
   - Notifications are always expected after every spin

 ---